nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The provided student index is invalid.
+The inputted student index is invalid.

     * 3a1.
 EduManage shows an error message indicating inputted index is invalid.